-The above versions of the Hurewicz dichotomy, the asymmetric $\kappa$-Baire property and the Jayne-Rogers theorem for definable subsets of ${}^\kappa\kappa$ are consistent relative to an inaccessible cardinal by Theorem~\ref{main theorem}.
-The first two statements provide new proofs of the main results of \cite{SchlichtPSPgames, Hurewiczdef} and answer two questions of Zdomskyy \cite{zdomskyy}.\footnote{See \cite[pages 6-7]{zdomskyy}.} The variant $\KLW_\kappa(\defsets\kappa):=\KLW_\kappa(\defsetsk,\powerset({}^\kappa\kappa))$ of the Kechris-Louveau-Woodin dichotomy, its extension $\KLW^\ddim_\kappa(\defsetsk)$ relative to box-open $\ddim$-dihypergraphs for $2\leq\ddim\leq\kappa$, the determinacy of V\"a\"an\"anen's perfect set game and in fact $\cbii(X)$ for arbitrary subsets $X$ of ${}^\kappa\kappa$ are consistent relative to a Mahlo cardinal.
-The former answers a question of L\"ucke, Motto Ros and the first-listed author and solves a recent problem of Bergfalk, Chodounsk\'y, Guzm\'an and Hru\v s\'ak.
-The latter extends a result of V\"a\"an\"anen \cite{VaananenCantorBendixson} from closed sets to arbitrary subsets of~${}^\kappa\kappa$.
+The above versions of the Hurewicz dichotomy, the asymmetric $\kappa$-Baire property and the Jayne--Rogers theorem for definable subsets of ${}^\kappa\kappa$ are consistent relative to an inaccessible cardinal by Theorem~\ref{main theorem}.
+The first two statements provide new proofs of the main results of \cites{SchlichtPSPgames, Hurewiczdef} and answer two questions of Zdomskyy \cite{zdomskyy}.\footnote{See \cite{zdomskyy}*{pages 6-7}.} The variant $\KLW_\kappa(\defsets\kappa):=\KLW_\kappa(\defsetsk,\powerset({}^\kappa\kappa))$ of the Kechris--Louveau--Woodin dichotomy, its extension $\KLW^\ddim_\kappa(\defsetsk)$ relative to box-open $\ddim$-dihypergraphs for $2\leq\ddim\leq\kappa$, the determinacy of V\"a\"an\"anen's perfect set game and in fact $\cbii(X)$ for arbitrary subsets $X$ of ${}^\kappa\kappa$ are consistent relative to a Mahlo cardinal.
+The former answers a question of L\"ucke, Motto Ros and the first-listed author and solves a recent problem of Bergfalk, Chodounsk\'y, Guzm\'an and Hru\v s\'ak.\footnote{See Remark~\ref{remark: Sigma02 complete}.} The latter extends a result of V\"a\"an\"anen \cite{VaananenCantorBendixson} from closed sets to arbitrary subsets of~${}^\kappa\kappa$.
 Moreover, it lowers the upper bound for the consistency strength of a dichotomy studied in \cite{SzVaananen} from a measurable to a Mahlo cardinal.